MrTimber/CodinGamePHP/README.md

 You should exclude `dest` and `vendor` folders to avoid indexing their content

 ### Note
-I haven't exclude the `.idea` folder from repository so you can just adapt my PhpStorm configuration for you own instead of setting it from scratch.
+I haven't excluded the `.idea` folder from repository so you can just adapt my PhpStorm configuration for you own instead of setting it from scratch.